-The Provider will provide short-term respite services for up to 30 days, contingent on BBHC authorization.
+- The Respite Housing can provide short-term respite services for up to 30 days, contingent on BBHC authorization.
 The anticipated length of stay is 30 days, per individual.
-Extended stay may be approved on a case by case basis.

-- Individuals will be provided with three meals per day, linens (bedding and towels), laundry facilities, and hygiene products. - The Provider will participate in BBHC trainings to best serve participants in the BBHC Short-Term Respite Program - The Provider will submit daily census to BBHC's Housing Coordinator. - The Provider will provide oversight and support for community services.
-The Provider will provide access to Peer Recovery Support Services (PRSS).
-The peers provide emotional, informational, instrumental support, to include but not limited to the following: peer mentoring, peer-led support groups, job information sharing, connecting clients with social health services and other resources, recovery navigational support, life skills workshops and much more.
+Extended stay may be approved on a case-by-case basis.
+Individuals will be provided with three meals per day, linens (bedding and towels), laundry facilities, and hygiene products. - The Respite Housing providers will participate in BBHC trainings to best serve participants in the BBHC network. - The Respite Housing providers will submit daily census to BBHC's Housing Coordinator or designated BBHC staff. - The Respite Housing Providers will provide oversight and support for community services.
+There will be access to Peer Recovery Support Services (PRSS).
+The peers provide emotional, informational, instrumental support, to include but not limited to the following: peer mentoring, peer-led support groups, job information sharing, connecting clients with social health services and other resources, recovery navigational support, life skills and much more.